rust-lang/rfcs/text/0000-custom-dst.md

 so we do not introduce any new functions to access the pointer part of the thick pointer.

-The `DynamicallySized` trait may be implemented for any struct or union type which would be `Sized` by the rules of the language -- The author is of the opinion that implementing it for `enum`s is unlikely to be useful.
+The `Contiguous` trait may be implemented for any struct or union type which would be `Sized` by the rules of the language -- The author is of the opinion that implementing it for `enum`s is unlikely to be useful.
 That may be a future extension, if people are interested
 (once `<T: ?Sized>` is allowed on `enum` declarations).

-`DynamicallySized` will be placed into the prelude.
+`Contiguous` will be placed into the prelude.

 # Drawbacks
 [drawbacks]: #drawback